Gudradain/spirit-island-template/_docs/board_front.md

 The fastest way to get started is to start from the example template in the folder boards/example.

-## Custom HTML Tag

-The board template uses some custom HTML tags, here is a quick summary:
+### General Icons
 General Images: Images for invaders, elements, dahan, etc in a board can be called by enclosing its name with "{}".
+For example, {dahan} or {fire}.
 Here is a list of what is available:

-### General Icons
 - Elements (fire, water, earth, air, plant, animal, sun, moon, any, star (think the element icon on starlight))
 - Invaders (explorer, town, city)
 - Island symbols (blight, dahan, fear, disease, wilds, beast, strife, badlands)
 - Land symbols (sand, mountain, jungle, wetland, ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, mountain-sand)
-- Targetting symbols (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)
+- Targeting symbols (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)

 ### Spirit Name & Board
 - board: Represents the whole board.